Member of the American Military Partner Association Board of Directors

 Shortly after the repeal of DADT, Dr. Hensic relocated from Northern California to be with her partner, then stationed in San Diego, and again relied on AMPA for a local support system in an unfamiliar area.
 Since then, Dr. Hensic has been determined to give back to the community and organization that helped her so wholeheartedly.

-Lori is dedicated to critical educational efforts aimed at strengthening LGBT military families’ representation and engagement in policy changes.
+Dr. Hensic is dedicated to critical educational, research, and policy efforts aimed at strengthening LGBT military families’ representation and engagement in policy changes.
 Her educational outreach campaigns and collaborations with other national advocacy organizations help inform LGBT military families, elected officials, and the general public about disparities in our families’ access to services and benefits – as well as how to assist with means to change them.

 As a long-time leadership member since the early days of AMPA, Dr. Hensic has served as the AMPA Director of Educational Affairs (2012-2014), and as the AMPA Director of Research and Policy (2014-2018).
 In these roles, Dr. Hensic provided: